shrutijpalaskar/minimal-mistakes/research/index.md

 comments: false
 ---

 I am interested in enabling machines to learn from multiple modalities of data like text, audio, video, semantics as humans naturally do.
-Currently, I am working on building deep learning models for multimodal speech recognition and video understanding from open-domain videos like the [How2 dataset](https://github.com/srvk/how2-dataset) and dialog summarization for doctor-patient conversations.

 ### Ongoing Research

-* **End-to-End Speech Recognition**
+* **End-to-End and Multimodal Speech Recognition**

-* **Multimodal Video Understanding**
+* **Multimodal Video Understanding from Open-Domain videos like the [How2 dataset](https://github.com/srvk/how2-dataset)**

-* **Doctor-Patient Dialog Summarization**
+* **Dialog Summarization for Doctor-Patient Conversations**